 The Hida district is brimming with abundant natural water sources, so it should come as no surprise that sake production is deeply rooted in local life.
 Try some sake at one of the many sake breweries dotting the area.

 Miyakawa Morning Market

-Having existed since the Edo period, this huge and bustling morning market continues the proud tradition of selling fresh seasonal vegetables and homemade products, their flavors each echoing the natural purity of long ago.
+Having existed since the Edo period, this huge and bustling morning market continues the proud tradition of selling fresh seasonal vegetables and homemade products, their flavours each echoing the natural purity of long ago.

 Koji-ya and Miso Shop

 Visit the local shop where koji, the basic ingredient of many popular Japanese staples including sake, soy sauce and miso, is painstakingly created using fermented wheat and rice.
-Then drop by the miso shop to taste the fruits of their labor.
+Then drop by the miso shop to taste the fruits of their labour.

-For coffee break, you can drop into a venerable old house remodeled as a charming coffee shop—that is, if you’re not full from eating so much along the way!
+For a coffee break, you can drop into a venerable old house remodelled as a charming coffee shop—that is, if you’re not full from eating so much along the way!
 These are just some of the wonderful things you have to look forward to during your quest to discover Takayama food for yourself!